210927-Reston-UiPath/h50-Project-2/README.md

-# h50-P2
+# Road Trip Automation
-This repo contains files for P2

-## P2 Goal
+## Overview

-To create an automation that can help with local trips as well as long distance road trips by listing routes and weather conditions of the route used and the trips destination.
+This automation is used to help plan local as well as long distance road trips by listing a route to the destination and provides weather forecast information for the destination at expected time of arrival.
+It also lists gas stations along the users route to plan possible stops while traveling to the destination.
+The information will be sent to a users email as well as a summarized SMS text for easy retrieval of the information.

 ## Customer Story